thinkingmachines/WazeCCPProcessor/GCP/README.md

     navigate to the IAM and admin panel for your newly created project.
 Select service accounts from the menu on the left.
 Enter a name and ID for your service account.

 2. Grant the following permissions to your service account
-#check if you really need owner permissions

     Storage Admin
     BigQuery Admin
     Cloud Functions Developer
-    Pub/Sub admin

-3. Grant Users Access to service account (Optional)
-    - the creator of the project will already have project owner rights (and therefore access to the service account)
+    Project Owner (we will remove this role later)

-4. Create a key and note its location for later account.json
+3. Create a key and note its location for later account.json

 click done to finish the service account creation dialog